ttdennis/fpicker/examples/protocol_example/README.md

 connection to be disconnected.
 The purpose is to show a minimal example of what needs to be done to fuzz bluetoothd on iOS

 A corresponding tutorial was given at WiSec 2021.
-A Link will be provided once the video is up.
+You can find the recording on [YouTube at 3:25:00](https://youtu.be/uyAPi663NP4?t=12300).
+I also uploaded the slides [here](./wisec21_tutorial_frida_fuzzing.pdf).
+However, without audio the slides are probably not that useful.

 ## Running The Example